Transition Path Analysis — Before the Vehicle Is Selected

 Concentrated appreciated positions carry high tracking risk — and multiple feasible paths to reduce it

 When a client holds a large, low-basis position, the question is not just whether to diversify — it is which path produces the best tracking-risk reduction per dollar of gains realized, under the client's specific constraints.
-Different paths (no-net-gain, gains-budget, completion portfolio, staged multi-year) produce materially different outcomes.
-The analysis compares them before any trades are placed.
+A structured Transition Path Analysis for Concentrated Positions compares different paths (no-net-gain, gains-budget, completion portfolio, staged multi-year) and their materially different outcomes before any trades are placed.

 Gains budgets limit what can be realized